 - DUPLICATE PAGE TITLE.
 Duplicate page titles alert to Google a negative index control over your site, which will result in lower ranking.
 Instead, make every page title unique to other pages on your site.

 - NO KEYWORDS IN PAGE TITLE.
-Creating content that performs well in search results requires a competitive analysis of keyword research.
-While having the right keywords in your page title will help drive more traffic, strive to make your page title look natural and avoid using too many keywords.
+Creating content that performs well in search engine results requires a competitive analysis of keyword research.
+While having the right keywords in your page title will help drive more traffic, strive to make your page title look natural and avoid using too many keywords, a common search engine marketing mistake.

 - NO META DESCRIPTION.
 Crucial to SEO, the meta description summarizes your page’s content, draws attention from the searcher, and ultimately generates click-throughs.